rodneypuplampu/site-reliability-engineering-best-practices/aws/amazon-connect/readme.md

-# Amazon Connect Implementation Demo Template
+# Amazon Connect Implementation Guide

 A comprehensive guide for implementing Amazon Connect contact center with advanced routing, CRM integration, and analytics.